scalate/scalate/scalate-website/src/documentation/_user-guide.md

 To see examples of layouts in use, try running the sample web application and looking at the layout related example pages.

-### Explicit layouts inside a template {#explicit_layouts_inside_a_template}
+## Layouts inside a template {#layouts_inside_a_template}

-You may want to layout some content within part of your template explicitly rather than just applying a layout to an entire page.
+You may want to layout some content within part of your template.
+This 'helper' layout is not a page-wrapping layout, like the default layout, or a full view.
+It will format some part of a page in a DRY way.

 For example you may want to create a layout as follows in file _foo.ssp_